fabioCollini/LifeCycleBinder/README.md

 In this example a `MyRetainedLifeCycleAware` object is created on the first start, all the callbacks are invoked on this object.
-If the Activity/Fragment is destroyed for a configuration change the object is not destroyed.
+If the Activity/Fragment is destroyed for a configuration change the object is retained.
 In case we need to use this object directly we can create a field and add the field name as parameter to the `@RetainedObjectProvider` annotation: